MicrosoftDocs/sdk-api/sdk-api-src/content/wincrypt/nf-wincrypt-cryptgetmessagesignercount.md

 UID: NF:wincrypt.CryptGetMessageSignerCount
 title: CryptGetMessageSignerCount function (wincrypt.h)
 description: The CryptGetMessageSignerCount function returns the number of signers of a signed message.

+> [!NOTE]
+> This function may return a count of duplicate signers and therefore may not be sufficient to avert attacks.
+We recommend using the sid (SignerIdentifier) field from SignerInfo to identify duplicate signers in a message.

 helpviewer_keywords: ["CryptGetMessageSignerCount","CryptGetMessageSignerCount function [Security]","_crypto2_cryptgetmessagesignercount","security.cryptgetmessagesignercount","wincrypt/CryptGetMessageSignerCount"]
 old-location: security\cryptgetmessagesignercount.htm
 tech.root: security